On Koebe's theorem for mappings with integral constraints: Introduction

 {\bf Theorem A.} {\it Let $f:{\Bbb D}\rightarrow {\Bbb C}$ be an univalent analytic function such that $f(0)=0$ and $f^{\,\prime}(0)=1.$ Then the image of $f$ covers the open disk centered at $0$ of radius one-quarter, that is, $f({\Bbb D})\supset B(0, 1/4).$}

-Many authors have obtained some other versions of the analogue of Koebe's theorem, including results for wider classes of mappings, see, e.g., \cite{AFW}, \cite{M$_1$}--\cite{M$_2$} and \cite{Ra}.
-In particular, we have recently obtained results on this topic, first for homeomorphisms (see~\cite{ST$_1$}) and later for mappings with branching (see~\cite{ST$_2$}).
-Also in~\cite{Cr$_3$}, some results on the convergence of mappings were obtained, which essentially used Koebe's theorem, established for more general classes of mappings compared to~\cite{ST$_1$}--\cite{ST$_2$}.
+Many authors have obtained some other versions of the analogue of Koebe's theorem, including results for wider classes of mappings, see, e.g., \cite{AFW}, \cite{M} and \cite{Ra}.
+In particular, we have recently obtained results on this topic, see, e.g., \cite{ST}.
+Also in~\cite{Cr}, some results on the convergence of mappings were obtained, which essentially used Koebe's theorem, established for more general classes of mappings compared to~\cite{ST}.
 As for the present paper, we consider here classes of mappings satisfying the inverse Poletsky inequality, in which the majorant $Q$ may depend on the mapping.
-The so-called integral constraints are imposed on these majorants, which control them by means of a certain convex increasing function~$\Phi,$ see \cite{RSY}, \cite{RS}.
+The so-called integral constraints are imposed on these majorants, which control them by means of a certain convex increasing function~$\Phi,$ see, e.g., \cite{RS}.
 The main result of the paper is an analogue of Koebe's theorem for such mappings.
-As a consequence, we also establish the openness and discreteness of the limit mapping using the approaches we have developed, as well as the methodology of the paper~\cite{Cr$_3$}.
+As a consequence, we also establish the openness and discreteness of the limit mapping using the approaches we have developed, as well as the methodology of the paper~\cite{Cr}.
 One of the goals of the paper is also to obtain corresponding results for Orlicz-Sobolev classes.
 We establish these results using the connection between Orlicz-Sobolev classes and mappings with the inverse Poletsky inequality.